oracle-devrel/technology-engineering/app-dev/approach-workshop/README.md

 - Showcase similar customers' use cases
 - Which architecture pattern fits your situation and the necessary steps to get there

-## When to use this asset?

-## How to use this asset?

 # License

 Copyright (c) 2023 Oracle and/or its affiliates.

 Licensed under the Universal Permissive License (UPL), Version 1.0.

-See [LICENSE](https://github.com/oracle-devrel/technology-engineering/blob/folder-structure/LICENSE) for more details.
+See [LICENSE](https://github.com/oracle-devrel/technology-engineering/blob/main/LICENSE) for more details.